Action Party (Latvia): History

+The party was founded in 1998 as a merger of the "Be a Human" organization as well as the public movement "Movement for Independence".
+Its name before 2003 was "Eurosceptics".

 In the 2004 European elections, the party won 0.95% of the vote.
 In the 2005 Riga City Council elections, "Eurosceptics", remaining organisationally independent, participated in the joint list of "Dzimtene" and LSP, without obtaining any mandate.
 The consolidated list won 11.5% of the vote.
 In the Saeima elections of 2006, the party received 0.37% of the vote.

 In 2008, the party was renamed the Action Party.
 In the 2009 European Parliament election in Latvia, the party won 0.43% of the vote (3,415 valid ballot papers), but in the 2013 Riga City Council elections - 0.24% of the vote.

 The party last participated in the 2017 municipal elections under the name "Eurosceptic Action Party" with little success and in the 2020 Riga City Council snap election again as the Action Party, receiving 0.18% of the vote.

 The leader of the party, Ruslans Pankratovs, was detained by the State Security Service of Latvia in August 2022 on suspicion of public support for the Russian invasion of Ukraine and evasion of sanctions placed on Russia.
 He was also spotted while attending a conference that took place in the Russian-occupied areas of Zaporizhzhia Oblast in July 2022.

+In the 2019 European Parliament election in Latvia, the party ran on a pro-Russian message, with the slogan “We shall force Europe to recognize Crimea as ours!” in Russian.
+However, the party finished last, winning 0.17% of the popular vote.
+On its electoral list, it included the members of the centre-left National Harmony Party such as Igor Melnikov and Ruslan Pankratov, as well as the Latvian Russian Union - Einārs Graudiņš and Oleg Nikiforov.

+Ideology

+Between 1998 and 2011, the Action Party was radically left-wing, being a member of the left-wing Eurosceptic EUDemocrats and closely cooperating with the Socialist Party of Latvia, itself a post-communist party that continues the legacy of the Communist Party of Latvia.
+In 2011, the party left EUDemocrats and shifted to the right, becoming a mamber of the right-wing European Alliance for Freedom.

+The party is against the existence of the European Union, and supports strict immigration control, opposing exceptions for asylum seekers and refugees.
+The party also argues that the Western culture is alien to Latvia and that Latvian society must be protected from its hypocritical and "perverse" nature, as well as to preserve the Latvian culture.